YinHK-gameDev/unity-learn/assets/README.md

 Asset packages are collections of files and data from Unity projects, or elements of projects, which Unity compresses and stores in one file with the .unitypackage extension.
 Like a zip file, an asset package maintains its original directory structure when it is unpacked, as well as metadata about assets (such as import settings and links to other assets).

-To create your own (custom) asset package, use the `Assets`>`Export Pckage menu option to compress a collection of assets in your current Unity project.
+To create your own (custom) asset package, use the `Assets`>`Export Package` menu option to compress a collection of assets in your current Unity project.
 For more information, see Creating your own Asset packages.

-To import a local custom asset package into your project, use the `Assets`>`import package option to unpack the collection into your currently open Unity project.
+To import a local custom asset package into your project, use the `Assets`>`import package` option to unpack the collection into your currently open Unity project.
 For more information, see Importing Asset packages.